DafetiteOgaga/betty_wrapper/README.md

 Simply clone the Betty repo using the link provided in the 0x00.
 C - Hello, World project or click here [Betty](https://github.com/alx-tools/Betty).

-Next, copy the files `phone-install.sh` and `phone-betty.sh` into the Betty repo and run: `./phone-install.sh`while you are inside the Betty repo.
+Next, clone the repo and copy the files `phone-install.sh` and `phone-betty.sh` into the Betty repo and run: `./phone-install.sh`while you are inside the Betty repo.
 This will install the betty linter on your phone (running the termux mobile app).

 Lastly, restart your terminal or start a new session.